sjsu-library/unionist/_template/obj81.md

 volume: '1'
 issue: '6'
 transcription: TATTLING.
 “He that keepeth his mouth, keepeth his life.”
-It is very common foryoung persons to tell every thing they hear, whether they have any grounds forthe belief of what they hear or not.
-To the injury of an individual somethingmay be said and spread abroad, when there is not the least shadow of truth inthe story.
-  And it is against this species of tattling which I wish to guardmankind.
-The wise man knew how prone the world was to this sin when he said,—“hethat keepeth his mouth keepeth his life.”
-And truly that person who is carefulwhat he says—especially when he knows it is in his power to injure the characterof a person, or thwart any of his purposes—acts up to the proverb, and gains theesteem and friendship of his fellows.—<em>Juvenile Watchman</em>
+It is very common for<br>young persons to tell every thing they hear, whether they have any grounds for<br>the belief of what they hear or not.
+To the injury of an individual something<br>may be said and spread abroad, when there is not the least shadow of truth in<br>the story.
+And it is against this species of tattling which I wish to guard<br>mankind.
+The wise man knew how prone the world was to this sin when he said,—“he<br>that keepeth his mouth keepeth his life.”
+And truly that person who is careful<br>what he says—especially when he knows it is in his power to injure the character<br>of a person, or thwart any of his purposes—acts up to the proverb, and gains the<br>esteem and friendship of his fellows.—<br><em>Juvenile Watchman</em>
 Scholarly Notes:
 Commentary:
 order: '080'